dahtah/GaussianEP.jl/readme.md

 # GaussianEP.jl

-An experimental package for inference in latent Gaussian models via Expectation Propagation (Minka, 2001).
+A package for inference in latent Gaussian models via Expectation Propagation (Minka, 2001).

 Expectation Propagation (EP) can be used to form a Gaussian approximation to a distribution.
 Here, the target distribution is the distribution over the coefficients (weights) of a Generalised Linear Model, for instance a logistic regression.